Patient0/IOMonad/README.md

 This is a small program I wrote to clarify in my own mind how the IO monad is implemented in Haskell.

+Haskell is a *purely* functional language.
+This means that functions in Haskell, without exception, are not allowed to do anything other than return values based on their inputs.
+A haskell function
+cannot:
+  * print to the screen
+  * read input from the screen
+  * do anything that depends on something other than the input that was passed in

+How on earth then do Haskell programs actually do anything "in the real world"?
+How do you write a program in Haskell which asks questions and gives different answers based on what someone has typed in?

+Haskell's answer to this problem is an abstraction called the *IO Monad*.

-The IO Monad in Haskell is how you can write "purely functional" programs with no side effects which somehow can still interact with the user.
+The IO Monad in Haskell is how you can write "purely functional" programs with no side effects which somehow can still interact with the outside world.

-The way it works is that you have "IO actions", which are actually capable of interacting with the user.
+The way it works is that you have "IO actions", which are actually capable of interacting with the outside world.

 You write a purely functional program which composes together a bunch of IOActions - but your code does not actually *execute* the IO actions.
 Rather, the Haskell runtime executes them.